wasp-lang/wasp/waspc/README.md

 ## Typical development workflow
 1. Create a new feature branch from `master`.
-2. Run `run ghcid`: this will run a process that watches the project and automatically rebuilds it on any changes, reporting any compiler errors.
+2. Run `run ghcid`: this will run a process that watches the project and reports any compiler errors.
 Leave it running.
    NOTE: You will need to install `ghcid` globally first, you can do it with `stack install ghcid`.
 3. Do a change in the codebase (most often in `lib/` or `cli/`) (together with tests if that makes sense: see "Tests").
    Fix any errors shown by `ghcid`.
    Rinse and repeat.
 4. Once close to done, run `stack test` to confirm that project is passing tests (new and old).
-5. If needed, confirm that `examples/todoApp/` is working correctly by running `wasp start` from it and manually testing it.
+5. If needed, confirm that `examples/todoApp/` is working correctly by running `stack build` first, to build the wasp executable, and then by running that executable with `stack exec wasp start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
-   In the future we will add automatic integration tests, but for now it is manual.
+   Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.
 6. When all is ready, squash commits into one commit (or a few if that makes sense) and create a PR.
    Keep an eye on CI tests -> they should all be passing, if not, look into it.
 7. If your PR changes how users(Waspers) use Wasp, make sure to also create a PR that will update the documentation, which is in a [separate repo](https://wasp-lang.dev/docs/tutorials/getting-started).
 8. Work with reviewer(s) to get the PR approved.
-   Keep adding fix commits until PR is approved, then again squash them all into one commit.
+   Keep adding "fix" commits until PR is approved, then again squash them all into one commit.
 9. Reviewer will merge the branch into `master`.
 Yay!